Sattvic Living— Ayurveda’s Key to Clarity and Well-Being

 Understanding Mental States Through Ayurveda and Yoga

 According to Ayurveda and Yoga, the mind is influenced by the three gunas—sattva (purity, clarity), rajas (activity, restlessness), and tamas (inertia, ignorance).
-These qualities are always in flux, but a mind established in sattva supports our inner joy, clarity, and wisdom.
+These qualities are always in flux—nothing is permanent, but a mind established in sattva supports our true nature, our prakriti— clarity, love, inner joy.

-Simple daily practices—like meditation, breathwork, mindful awareness, balanced nourishing meals, sound sleep, and a grounded routine—help cultivate sattva, bringing clarity, calm, and balance to our whole being.
+Simple self-care practices—being in natural surroundings, meditation, breathwork, mindful awareness, balanced nourishing meals, sound sleep, rising with the sun, and a grounded routine—help cultivate sattva, bringing clarity, calm, and balance to our whole being.

 When the qualities of rajas and tamas overpower our sattva, we can lose touch with our inner guidance—a state known in Ayurveda as pragyaparadh, or “mistake of the intellect.”
 This disconnection may show up in subtle ways, like ignoring our body’s need for rest, or in more serious patterns that can escalate into harmful or even life-threatening outcomes, such as addiction.